tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (jbettonville-stat6250): Can you recommend any methods of tracking changes to each platform regularly?
 - Answer (jbettonville-stat6250): Blackboard has the "Announcements" page visible upon login that includes any new documents and pages that have been added.
 The Slack desktop app shows badges on the icon when new posts are available.
 The Horizon email system can be set up and checked by a mail client regularly.
 GitHub appears to track activity for each user, but at this time it is unclear if it will also track new updates to repos that have been forked.
 Any other suggestions for workflow management are appreciated!
 - *Question* (cnguyen77-stat6250): Why should students check their CSUEB-provided Horizon Email Accounts daily?
+- Question (lceballos-stat6250): What technology is used in this course?
+- Answer (lceballos-stat6250):CSUEB-provided email account/address, Slack, GitHub, and Blackboard site

 [hello-world Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is there a way of having SAS print to a different output destination than the log?
 - Question (jbettonville-stat6250): How similar is the syntax and grammar of SAS to other commonly used programming languages?
 What are some of the major differences between SAS and other languages commonly used for statistical analysis?
 - *Question* (cnguyen77-stat6250):What is the best way to learn programming?
+- Question (lceballos-stat6250): What types are steps are used in SAS?
+- Answer (lceballos-stat6250): DATA step and a PROC step

 [fizz-buzz Week 1 SAS Recipe]